Cornish grammar: Initial consonant mutation

 Initial mutation is a feature shared by all the modern Celtic languages, in which the initial consonant of a word may change under some circumstances.
 In Cornish these changes take place when a word starts with one of the consonants shown in the table below; other initial consonants remain unchanged.
 The most common mutation occurs after the definite article an, when followed by a feminine singular noun or masculine plural noun.

-1 Before unrounded vowels (i, y, e, a), l, and r + unrounded vowel.

-2 Before rounded vowels (o, u), and r + rounded vowel.

 Nouns

 Gender

-Cornish nouns, like those of other Celtic languages, possess grammatical gender, meaning that they belong to one of two groups: masculine or feminine.
+Cornish nouns, like those of other Celtic languages, possess two grammatical genders, meaning that they belong to one of two groups: masculine or feminine.
 Sometimes the gender of a noun can be inferred from the class of words it belongs to, for example, nouns referring to males, such as gour “man, husband” or tarow “bull”, or verbal nouns, such as kerdhes “walking” and bos “being”, are masculine whereas nouns referring to females, such as hwor “sister” and yar “hen”, are feminine.
 Nevertheless, it is often impossible to determine the gender of a noun from its form, although certain nominal suffixes have gender: